Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 • Thick, brittle, flaky, or cracked skin.

-• Itchy, burning skin
+• Itchy, burning skin.

 Skin manifestations of Pellagra on the hands

-2.2 Neurological symptoms
+2.2 Neurological Symptoms

 • Insensitivity.

-• Feelings of confusion, irritability, mood changes.
+• Feelings of confusion, irritability, and mood changes.

 • Headache.

-• Feelings of restlessness, anxiety.
+• Feelings of restlessness and anxiety.

-2.3 Other manifestations
+2.3 Other Manifestations

 In addition to the above symptoms, Pellagra can include: